newaetech/chipwhisperer/docs/installing.rst

    :code:`retry`.

 You should now have a working VMWare image.
-Boot the VM and add passwords as described in :ref:`install-virtual-machine` The final step is to setup VMWare port forwarding.
-If you have VMWare Workstation Player, you'll need to install VMWare Workstation Pro, but you won't need to purchase the software to continue on.
+Boot the VM and add passwords as described in :ref:`install-virtual-machine` The final step is to setup VMWare port forwarding:

  * If you have VMWare Player, you'll need to install VMWare Workstation Pro.
    The required utility tool does not require a license to run, so Workstation